Ngaremaina/YouAnime/README.md

 # YouAnime

+YouAnime is a vibrant and user-friendly we application designed to bring the magic of animated entertainment to your fingertips.
+Whether you're a fan of classic cartoons or the latest animated series, YouAnime offers a diverse library that caters to all age groups and preferences.

 This project consists of a React front-end and a FastAPI back-end.
 Both services are containerized using Docker and can be deployed using Docker Compose.

 # Demo